faisal0606/Speed-Test-privacy-policy/README.md

 SpeedTest - Privacy Policy

-Sky Lab built the Or Battery app as an Ad Supported app.
+Sky Lab built Ad Supported app.
 This SERVICE ("app") is provided by at no cost and is intended for use as is:

 TERMS AND CONDITIONS